MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/make-azd-compatible.md

       }
       ```

-1. Create a file named `main.bicep` as the main entry point.
+1. Edit the `main.bicep` file.
 Declare the parameters you included in `main.parameters.json`.

    For more information, see [Parameters in Bicep](/azure/azure-resource-manager/bicep/parameters).
-You can also refer to the `main.bicep` of an [Azure Developer CLI template](./azd-templates.md) (such as [todo-nodejs-mongo template](https://github.com/Azure-Samples/todo-nodejs-mongo/blob/main/infra/main.bicep)) and remove the outputs you don't need.
+You can also refer to the `main.bicep` of an [Azure Developer CLI template](./azd-templates.md) (such as [todo-nodejs-mongo template](https://github.com/Azure-Samples/todo-nodejs-mongo/blob/main/infra/main.bicep)), remove the Bicep modules in /core and outputs you don't need.

    For example:

     ```bicep
     targetScope = 'subscription'

     @minLength(1)
     @maxLength(64)
     @description('Name of the the environment which is used to generate a short unique hash used in all resources.') param environmentName string

     @minLength(1)
     @description('Primary location for all resources')
     param location string

     // Optional parameters to override the default azd resource naming conventions.
 Update the main.parameters.json file to provide values. e.g.,:
     // "resourceGroupName": {
     //      "value": "myGroupName"